paterit/version-checker/docs/source/index.rst

 10 components to check
 1 components to update

-Here is an example of update script which will do checking and print out update config file without making any changes in your files:
+Here is an example of update script which will do checking and print out updated config file without making any changes in your files:

 >>> python -m updater --dry-run --print update